metidev/Video-player/README.md

 9. Share your favorite videos with others directly from the app.

-## Contributing

-Contributions to the Video Player App project are welcome!
-To contribute, follow these steps:

-1. Fork the repository.

-2. Create a new branch for your feature or enhancement.

-3. Make your changes and commit them with descriptive messages.

-4. Push your changes to your forked repository.

-5. Submit a pull request, explaining the changes you've made and their purpose.

 Please ensure that your contributions align with the project's coding conventions and follow best practices.